 Fair Trade is a ministry of awareness and support for fairly traded goods, including coffee, tea, and chocolate.
 Items are offered for sale in the Commons on the first full weekend of each month.
 Also, handcrafted items from around the world are offered for sale during our Fair-Trade Bazaar, in November.
 If you would like to be part of the team that prepares for the Bazaar or for weekend coffee sales, please join us.
 There are no meetings to attend and the time commitment is limited.
 If you have a few minutes to spare before and after Mass, once a month, then this ministry may be for you.
 To learn more, visit serrv.org or Equal Exchange.

 Gateway Homes is a residential facility in Chesterfield County offering supportive services for adults suffering from chronic mental illness.
 Ministry members host three parties a year at the Gateway campus.
 Visit http://gatewayhomes.org for more information.

 At Christmas, in partnership with local organizations, parishioners provide gift cards to families in need.
 Planners, table-staffers before/after Mass, gift-givers and delivery drivers are needed.

 Habitat for Humanity

-The Virginia Catholic Conference is a Diocesan effort to provide information and advocacy on social justice issues.
+The Virginia Catholic Conference, VCC, is a Diocesan effort to provide information and advocacy on social justice issues.
 Signup to receive email alerts about pending legislation, to learn the church’s position, and then to discern how you will respond to your elected officials.
 Make your voice heard.
 Additional information is available at vacatholic.org and usccb.org.